Below are the introductions of the research groups that operate partly or wholly at the research program in alphabetical order.

 Laboratory of Neurobiology

-Our research has focused on the role of ion-regulatory proteins in the control of neuronal excitability at the molecular, single-cell, network and in vivo levels.
+Research at the Laboratory of Neurobiology focuses on the role of ion-regulatory proteins in the control of neuronal excitability at the molecular, single-cell, network and in vivo levels.

 Laboratory of Neurotherapeutics